 Companies like Google are using data analytics to provide search results to users based on their preferences and search history.
 Furthermore, companies like Airbnb use search analytics to provide the best accommodation to its customers.
-Amazon also makes use of search analytics to provide recommendations to customers.
+Companies like Amazon are making use of the search analytics to provide personalised recommendations to its users.

-Various companies are relying on Big Data Analytics to analyze supply chains and reduce latency in logistics.
-Companies like Amazon are using consumer analytics to analyze the customer requirements and direct them the products without creating any form of delay.
+Various companies are relying on Big Data Analytics to analyse supply chains and reduce latency in logistics.
+Amazon is making use of consumer analytics to analyze the customer requirements and direct them the products without creating any form of delay.

 In order to have a great analysis, it is necessary to ask the right question, gather the right data to address it, and design the right analysis to answer the question.
-Then only analysis we can call as correct and successful.
-So, let’s discuss this in detail in this Data Analytics tutorial for beginners.
+Only after careful analysis, we can define it as correct.
+So, let’s discuss this in detail.

-The framing of a problem means ensuring that must ask important questions and layout critical assumptions.
-For example, is the goal of a new initiative to drive more revenue or more profit?
+The framing of a problem means ensuring that you are asking important questions and laying out critical assumptions.
+For example – Is the goal of a new initiative focussed to drive more revenue or more profit?
 The choice leads to a huge difference in the analysis and actions that follow.
-Is all the data required available, or is it necessary to collect some more data?
+Is all the data is required available, or is it necessary to collect some more data?
 Without framing the problem, the rest of the work is useless.

-For a great analysis, we frame the problem correctly.
-So, this includes assessing the data correctly, developing a solid analysis plan, and taking into account the various technical and practical considerations in play.
+For performing proper analysis, we can format the problem precisely.
+So, this includes assessing the data correctly, developing a solid analysis plan, and taking into account the various technical and practical considerations.

-We can analyze any business problem for 2 issues:
+We can analyze any business problem for two issues:

-How the problem is statistically important for decision making.
+It states how is the problem statistically important for decision making.
 Statistical significance testing takes some assumptions and determines the probability of happening of results if the assumptions are correct.

 It means how the problem is related to business and its importance.
-Always put the results in a business context as part of the final validation process.
+We will assign the results in the business context as part of the final process of validation.

-Data Analytics tutorial is incomplete without knowing the necessary skills required for the job of a data analyst.
+Data Analytics Tutorial is incomplete without knowing the necessary skills required for the job of a data analyst.
 In today’s world, there is an increasing demand for analytical professionals.
-It is taking time for academic programs to adapt and scale to develop more talent.

-All the data collected and the models created are of no use if the organization lacks skilled Data analysts.
-A Data analyst requires both skill and knowledge for getting good data analytics jobs.
+All the data collected and the models created are of no use if the organization lacks skilled data analysts.
+A data analyst requires both skills and knowledge for getting good data analytics jobs.

 To be a successful analyst, a professional requires expertise on the various data analytical tools like R & SAS.
 He should be able to use these business analytics tools properly and gather the required details.
 He should also be able to take decisions which are both statistically significant and important to the business.

 Even if you know how to use a data analysis tool of any type, you also need to have the right skills, experience and perspective to use it.
-An analytics tool may save a user some programming but he or she still needs to understand the analytics that occurs.
-Then only we can call a person as a successful Data analyst.
+An analytics tool may save a user from some programming part but he/ she still needs to understand the analytics that occurs.
+Then only we can call a person as a successful data analyst.

 Business people with no analytical expertise may want to leverage analytics, but they do not need to do the actual heavy lifting.
 The job of the analytics team is to enable business people to drive analytics through the organization.
 Let business people spend their time selling the power of analytics upstream and changing the business processes they manage to make use of analytics.
-If analytics teams do what they do best and business teams do what they do best, it will be a winning combination.
+If analytics teams and business teams do what they do best, it will be a winning combination.